bosgithub/Classification/README.md

 (x1, y1), ... , （xn, yn), x are the features, and y is the response variable.
 After we obtain our model, we then test this classifier on unseen test data.

+#### Logistic Regression
+Logistic regression models the probability that the response variable belongs to a particular category. (example: Probability of race given the demographic region)